|

 equipment and supplies to established hospitals and newly constructed

-facilities.
 There are over 125 million poverty-stricken, physically

 disabled children worldwide who live with little or no hope for a cure.